Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 POSTTEXT

-The POSTTEXT group is determined after the patients receive chemotherapy.
+The POSTTEXT group is determined after patients receive chemotherapy.
 The greatest chemotherapy response, measured as decreases in tumor size and alpha-fetoprotein (AFP) level, occurs after the first two cycles of chemotherapy.[

-Evans Surgical Staging for Childhood Liver Cancer (Historical)
+Evans Surgical Staging for Childhood Liver Cancer

 The COG/Evans staging system, based on operative findings and surgical resectability, was used for many years in the United States to group and determine treatment for children with liver cancer (see Table 3).[